 We are happy to receive enquiries for bookings in 2021.

-This 'O' course is led by Peat Oberon, an award-winning blacksmith and sympathetic teacher, assisted by Eamonn Kenward.
+The 'O' course is led by Peat Oberon, award-winning blacksmith, and inspiring and sympathetic teacher; assisted by Eamonn Kenward.

 The courses are suitable for absolute beginners, male or female, from the age of about 14 upwards; or for metalworkers seeking to gain a basic understanding of iron-forging.

 A place on one of Peat's courses makes a fabulous birthday, Christmas or anniversary present - some recipients have said it's the best present they've ever had!
 Classes are limited to 8 students, each with a fully-equipped workstation.

 Peat Oberon introduces students to the basic operations of blacksmithing through a tightly-planned programme of object-based procedures that result in all students making a loop-&-tendril poker on the first afternoon, a hanging basket bracket on the second day, and a ram's-head toasting-fork on the third day.
 This is a very impressive amount of work to get through in the time, the work rate is intensive and you should expect to become quite pleasantly tired by Sunday afternoon - but the sense of achievement is tremendous!